zoown13/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 ## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code.

 This module's tests are a mixture of live and unit tests, which require you to have an Azure App Configuration instance.
 To execute the tests you'll need to run:

 1. `rush update`
 2. `rush build -t @azure/app-configuration`
 3. Create a .env file with these contents in the `sdk\appconfiguration\app-configuration` folder:
    `AZ_CONFIG_CONNECTION=connection string for your App Configuration instance`
 4. `cd sdk\appconfiguration\app-configuration`
 5. `npm run test`.